wendyverdonk93/docs/content/payment-methods/banks/idealqr/refund-idealqr.md

 6. Fill in the amount that you want to refund to the customer
 7. Confirm the refund.

->_MultiSafepay does not allow for you to refund more than the stated amount of the original transaction._
+>_Please note that by default, MultiSafepay does not allow for you to refund more than the stated amount of the original transaction.
+Please refer to the [product rules](/payment-methods/idealqr/#product-rules) for more information._

 * The transaction status is now _initialized_.
 As long as the transaction status is marked as _initialized_, the refund can be cancelled.
 When the transaction status is marked as _completed_, the refund is processed correctly.
 The customer will receive the refund to the bank account number in which the transaction was originally paid to, within the next business day